iwanders/grus_codegen/README.md

 it calls the correct lowering steps in the correct order and provides the register allocation.
 Finally, it returns the assembled result.

+### Lir; Lower Intermediate Representation
-The `lir` does the majority of the work, usually through the following steps.
+The `lir` does the majority of the work, the actions are split out in the following phases.

 #### Function & Lirify
 The `Function` is created from a `IrFunction`, this just copies the function for local storage.